Three Elements of Generating Restaurant Sales

 First is preparation.
 Make a daily commitment to restaurant sales training.
 Servers can’t sell what they don’t know, so use a part of every pre-shift team meeting to cover product knowledge.
 Servers should know the details of every item on the menu, as well as extras and add-ons that complement other selections.

 Finally, servers will shine as salespeople when they master the skill of precision timing.
 To make the most out of sales opportunities, servers should greet guests quickly and make suggestions during specific parts of the visit.
-The key to sales success is for wait staff to consistently suggest drinks, appetizers, add-ons, and desserts at the right times to every table.
+The key to sales success is for wait staff to consistently suggest drinks, add-ons, appetizers, and desserts at the right times to every table.

 Restaurant Sales Training Puts You in the Spotlight

-Our Cycle of Service series continues next week, covering the final pieces of the Cycle of Service: Serving Food & Drinks & Farewell.
 Train your entire front-of-house staff on Cycle of Service with Service That Sells! online training.
 Check it out!

 Never miss an article.
 Subscribe to RTO’s Blog